Brachistochrone curve: Introduction of the problem

 Bernoulli wrote the problem statement as:

 Given two points A and B in a vertical plane, what is the curve traced out by a point acted on only by gravity, which starts at A and reaches B in the shortest time.

 Johann and his brother Jakob Bernoulli derived the same solution, but Johann's derivation was incorrect, and he tried to pass off Jakob's solution as his own.
-Johann published the solution in the journal in May of the following year, and noted that the solution is the same curve as Huygens' tautochrone curve.
-After deriving the differential equation for the curve by the method given below, he went on to show that it does yield a cycloid.
-However, his proof is marred by his use of a single constant instead of the three constants, v_{m}, 2g and D, below.
+Johann published the solution in the journal in May 1697, and noted that the solution is the same curve as Huygens' tautochrone curve.
+After deriving the differential equation for the curve by the method given below, he went on to show that it does yield a cycloid, but his proof is marred by his use of a single constant instead of the three constants, v_{m}, 2g and D, below.

-Bernoulli allowed six months for the solutions but none were received during this period.
-At the request of Leibniz, the time was publicly extended for a year and a half.
-At 4 p.m. on 29 January 1697 when he arrived home from the Royal Mint, Isaac Newton found the challenge in a letter from Johann Bernoulli.
+Bernoulli allowed six months for solutions but none were received during that period.
+At Leibniz's request, the time was publicly extended for a year and a half.
+At 4 p.m. on 29 January 1697, when he arrived home from the Royal Mint, Isaac Newton found the challenge in a letter from Johann Bernoulli.
 Newton stayed up all night to solve it and mailed the solution anonymously by the next post.
 Upon reading the solution, Bernoulli immediately recognized its author, exclaiming that he "recognizes a lion from his claw mark".
-This story gives some idea of Newton's power, since Johann Bernoulli took two weeks to solve it.
-Newton also wrote, "I do not love to be dunned [pestered] and teased by foreigners about mathematical things...", and Newton had already solved Newton's minimal resistance problem, which is considered the first of the kind in calculus of variations.
-Bernoulli had used the principle of least time in his solution but not calculus of variations, whereas Newton did to solve the problem, and as a result, pioneered the field with his work on the two problems.
+This gives some idea of the extent of Newton's exceptionally broad knowledge, intellect, and ability, since it took Bernoulli himself two weeks to solve it, and many of Europe's greatest mathematicians took months to solve it.
+Newton also wrote, "I do not love to be dunned and teased by foreigners about mathematical things", and had already solved Newton's minimal resistance problem, which is considered the first of its kind in the calculus of variations.
+Bernoulli had employed the principle of least time in deriving his solution, but not the calculus of variations— Newton had employed both, and wound up pioneering the field as a result of his work on the two problems.

-In the end, five mathematicians responded with solutions: Newton, Jakob Bernoulli, Gottfried Leibniz, Ehrenfried Walther von Tschirnhaus and Guillaume de l'Hôpital.
-Four of the solutions (excluding l'Hôpital's) were published in the same edition of the journal as Johann Bernoulli's.
+In the end, five mathematicians responded with solutions: Newton, Jakob Bernoulli, Gottfried Leibniz, Ehrenfried Walther von Tschirnhaus, and Guillaume de l'Hôpital.
+Four of the solutions (excluding L'Hôpital's) were published in the same edition of the journal as Bernoulli's.
 In his paper, Jakob Bernoulli gave a proof of the condition for least time similar to that below before showing that its solution is a cycloid.
 According to Newtonian scholar Tom Whiteside, in an attempt to outdo his brother, Jakob Bernoulli created a harder version of the brachistochrone problem.
-In solving it, he developed new methods that were refined by Leonhard Euler into what the latter called (in 1766) the calculus of variations.
+In solving it, he developed new methods that Leonhard Euler refined into what Euler called (in 1766) the calculus of variations.
 Joseph-Louis Lagrange did further work that resulted in modern infinitesimal calculus.